open-sdr/openwifi/README.md

 ```
 ## Porting guide

-This section explains the porting work by showing the differences between openwifi and Analog Devices reference design.
-We use **2018_r1** of [HDL Reference Designs](https://github.com/analogdevicesinc/hdl).
+This section explains the porting work by showing the differences between openwifi and Analog Devices reference design. openwifi is based on f61d9707 (2019 r1) of [HDL Reference Designs](https://github.com/analogdevicesinc/hdl).
 - Open the fmcomms2 + zc706 reference design at hdl/projects/fmcomms2/zc706 (Please read Analog Devices help)
 - Open the openwifi design zc706_fmcs2 at openwifi-hw/boards/zc706_fmcs2 (Please read openwifi-hw repository)
 - "Open Block Design", you will see the differences between openwifi and the reference design.
 Both in "diagram" and in "Address Editor".